Rasib0/MediaTracker/readme.md

    ```

 3. Set up the environment variables:
-   - Create a `.env.local` file in the root directory of the project.
+   - Create a `.env` file in the root directory of the project.
-   - Define the required environment variables in the `.env.local` file, such as database connection details and API keys.
+   - Define the required environment variables in the `.env` file, such as database connection details and API keys.

 4. Run the development server: